facebookpixel

 The Catherine McElvain Library supports the scholars, artists, staff, and members of the School for Advanced Research (SAR) in Santa Fe, New Mexico.
 This special collection focuses on anthropology, archaeology, and Native American art.

-The collection is open to the public for research and anyone who joins SAR may check out books.
+The collection is open to the public for research and anyone who joins SAR may borrow books.
 For SAR members, a current membership card functions as a library card.
+Return books to the library during open hours or use the brown mail box outside the campus main gate.

 Please contact the library before visiting.
-Open hours vary according to staff availability, special events may impact visitor parking, and the campus may close unexpectedly during inclement weather.
+Open hours vary with staff availability.
+The campus may close unexpectedly during inclement weather.
 Closed major holidays.
 Campus map with parking.

 Email: library@sarsf.org Phone: 505-954-7234